FloofCat/floofcat/README.md

 </div>
 <br>
 <br>
   Hi!
-I'm Floof, a full-stack developer, who is currently very interested into coding, with specialisation in computer architecture and game development.
+I'm Floof **(he/they)**, a full-stack developer, who is currently very interested into coding, with specialisation in computer architecture and game development.
 Since the start   of 2020, I've been into Minecraft Development (specifically, Plugin & Fabric Mod Development) and have began development for several prominent organisations, events     and creators!
 Keep an eye out, there are some amazing projects coming soon!
   <br>
   <br>
   You can always contact me on Twitter, or email or on my Discord!
 Thank you and have a lovely day!
 OwO